dingedrice/Contacts/README.md

 - `getIndices(self)`: Returns all the atom index pairs (N x 2).
 - `toArray(self)`: Returns an array of atom index pairs and distances (N x 3).
 - `addContacts(self, atom1, atom2, distance)`: Adds contacts to the arrays.
-- `removeContacts(self, index)`: Removes contacts at the specified index.
+- `removeContacts(self, indices)`: Removes contacts at the specified indices.
-- `setContacts(self, index, atom1, atom2, distance)`: Sets the contacts at the specified index.
+- `setContacts(self, indices, atom1, atom2, distance)`: Sets the contacts at the specified indices.

 ## The `ContactsOnuchic` class